mschober/creating-cliq/docs/session08/index.md

         )
 ```

 > If you are super on top of it, you'll notice that `rect_coords` handles giving you back the 4 points in the square, but each iteration through the loop we are only increment the x and y by 1 instead of by the size of the square.
 This will result in squares printing on top of eachother.
+To solve this problem the squares top left point needs to be shifted by the size of the square before calculating the rectangular coordinates.
+This can be done in the square class.

+### Shifting squares in the base
+>